jhidding/adhesion-code/adhesion_example.md

 # Abstract

 We present a (relatively) small example of using the CGAL library to run the adhesion model.
-This literate C++ code reads or generates an initial potential field and computes the *regular triangulation* to that potential, that is a weighted generalisation of the *Delaunay triangulation*.
+This literate C++ code generates an initial potential field and computes the *regular triangulation* to that potential, which is a weighted generalisation of the *Delaunay triangulation*.
 The output is a selection of its dual, the power diagram or weighted Voronoi tessellation, written in a form that is ready for analysis and visualisation.

 ## Version